Chris Strait: Career

-Strait has headlined over 50 comedy clubs in the U.S. and Canada, and has also performed for the U.S. military in the USA, as well as in Cuba, Japan, Bahrain and Germany.
+Strait has headlined over 50 comedy clubs in the U.S. and Canada, and has also performed for the U.S. military in the US, as well as in Cuba, Japan, Bahrain and Germany.

-"I've been to all 50 states, as well as 6 continents, and 38 countries.
+"I've been to all 50 states, as well as 6 continents, and over 50 countries.
 I've done casinos, cruises, corporates, private parties, bars, comedy clubs, colleges, and military bases.
 Pretty much all the categories of places one can do stand-up."
-After many years hiatus from international shows, Strait performed in South Africa at Goliath and Joe Parker's clubs in Gauteng in 2017.
-He has also worked as a private auctioneer and motivational speaker.
-From 2018-2020, and 2021 onward.
-Strait has been primarily performing on cruise ships... but shifted to do over 100 virtual shows for private companies during the Covid-19 pandemic.
+After many years hiatus from international shows, Strait performed in South Africa in 2017.
+He has also worked as a private auctioneer.
+From 2018 to 2020, and 2021 onward, Strait has been primarily performing on cruise ships... but shifted to do over 100 virtual shows for private companies during the COVID-19 pandemic.
+In 2023–24, he headlined clubs in Iceland, Ireland, Switzerland, Austria, and Brazil.

 In addition to his contributions on TRU-TV, Strait has also done commentary on E!, ESPN, and Fuel TV.
-He has performed stand-up comedy several times on Fox's "Laughs", as well as single performances on Nickmom, Playboy TV, Bitesize.tv, and Starz.
+He has performed stand-up comedy several times on Fox's "Laughs", as well as single performances on NickMom, Playboy TV, and Starz.
 He also wrote/produced/starred in a series of video sketches for YouTube.

 Strait has also lent his voice to video games, industrials, and film trailers.
 He was a writer for 'National Lampoon's Sports Minute', and appeared in the National Lampoon Film, "Lost Reality 2".

-He has self-released two DVD's (2006 – The White DVD / 2009 – Safe Bet), and one CD (2003 – No Point of View).
 His first commercially available CD, "Hitting The Wall", was shot in Indianapolis in Oct of 2011, and released on Next Round Entertainment's label, on December 13, 2011.
 His first commercially available DVD, "Urban Suburbanite" was released on Amazon in September 2015.
 The special had been shot nearly 3 years earlier, at the Comedy & Magic Club in Hermosa Beach, CA but production issues delayed its release.
-It was rereleased on Tubi in 2022.
+It was rereleased on Tubi in 2022, and Fawesome in 2024.

-Strait released three more stand-up comedy CDs in 2019: "Incorrect Correctness" and "Personal Growth" for BSeenMedia.
-He also self-released "All Full" for all digital platforms.
+Strait released two more stand-up comedy CDs in 2019: "Incorrect Correctness" and "Personal Growth" for BSeenMedia.
 His Dry Bar Comedy Special "Laugh Till You Run Out of Air" was released in January 2020.
+It was also picked up by Tubi in 2023.
+Strait then released an Open Bar Comedy Special, “Big and Raw” in 2025.

 Strait has also written and self-released several e-books.
 Two books on boxing, "Strait on Boxing", and "Boxing Lists For the Die-Hard Fan", as well as a food review book, entitled "Eating Los Angeles".
 He has also released three books of poetry, "Free Thinker", "Tongues Lenguas", and "High-Cool" under the pen name, Alan Kimble, in 2016, 2019, and 2020, respectively.

-The last one was a dedicated book of haiku, written during the 2020 Covid-19 quarantine.
-In September, 2016, he released a travel essay book, entitled "40 Years, 50 States".
+The last one was a dedicated book of haiku, written during the 2020 COVID-19 quarantine.
+In September 2016, he released a travel essay book, entitled "40 Years, 50 States".
 He also released several books in 2019, "Borderless", a travel journal; "Psychology of Humor" and "Empty Bucket", the latter being his personal memoirs, told via bucket-list format.